-Podcast listener John Anders writes in to ask: “Pastor John, I’ve had various physical injuries over the past several years that have drastically (and positively) impacted my life.
+Podcast listener John Anders writes in to ask: “Pastor John, I’ve had various physical injuries over the past several years that have drastically and positively impacted my life.
 God has done so much through my suffering and sorrows.
-How can I most magnify the gospel through my every day actions in the midst of a debilitating injury so that others see his glory and come to delight in Christ?”
+How can I most magnify the gospel through my everyday actions in the midst of a debilitating injury, so that others see his glory and come to delight in Christ?”

-Well the first thing I want to say is that in asking the question this way John has been his own answer.
+Well, the first thing I want to say is that in asking the question this way, John has been his own answer.
 “How can I magnify the gospel through my everyday actions in the midst of suffering?”
-Whoa.
-I mean, he has already done it for me, anyway.
+Whoa — I mean, he has already done it for me, anyway.
 He has caused me to be thankful for God’s grace in his life.
 “My sufferings have drastically and positively [that is an amazingly gracious word] impacted my life.”
 So what can I say to him when he has already been his own answer?
 It seems to me like anything I would say here would be building on a very good foundation.
 So let me just draw attention to some biblical things that I am sure John knows, and may just be an encouragement to hear me say.

 “How can I magnify the gospel?
 How can I magnify Christ in suffering so that others see Christ’s glory and delight in him?” he asks.
 There are two kinds of answers to that question.
-One is how John can maintain his own faith and hope and joy in suffering because without that he would be of no use to others.
+One is how John can maintain his own faith and hope and joy in suffering because without that, he would be of no use to others.
 And the other way of answering the question is to think with him about the sorts of things he might do to help others enjoy what he is enjoying.
-So the two halves.
-How does he maintain his own faith and joy and then, maintaining it, what kinds of things might he do or say that would help others?
-So here is my answer to the first half.
+So the two halves:

-John, this is how to maintain your faith.
-I mean, you are doing, obviously, a great job of it, but let’s do it more and more.
-Recall that Christ, by his gospel work of dying for us and rising again, has secured all the promises of God.
+1. Recall that Christ, by his gospel work of dying for us and rising again, has secured all the promises of God.
 All of them find their yes in him according to 2 Corinthians 1:20.

-Second, learn from Paul’s own suffering that God’s good purpose in it all is that we will rely on God who raises the dead (2 Corinthians 1:8–9).
+2. Learn from Paul’s own suffering that God’s good purpose in it all is that we will rely on God who raises the dead (2 Corinthians 1:8–9).
 “We were so utterly burdened beyond our strength that we despaired of life itself.
 Indeed, we felt that we had received the sentence of death.
-That was to make us rely not on ourselves, but on God who raises the dead.”
+But that was to make us rely not on ourselves, but on God who raises the dead.”
 So every horrible thing that comes into our life is meant to cause us to fall on the Christ who raises the dead and increase in our confidence that we would be raised and we should rely on nothing but him.

-In those verses, John, we have already moved to the second way of answering the question, haven’t we?
-Namely, not just how can you maintain your joy, your hope, your faith, but what sorts of things might you do that would help other people see and enjoy Christ, because Paul just said in those verses, “I boast in my weaknesses.
+In those verses, John, we have already moved to the second way of answering the question, haven’t we — namely, not just how can you maintain your joy, your hope, your faith, but what sorts of things might you do that would help other people see and enjoy Christ?
+Because Paul just said in those verses, “I boast in my weaknesses.
 I am content in my weaknesses.”
-And so that is the sorts of things we should do.
-We should exult in Christ in our weaknesses.
+And so that is the sort of things we should do: we should exult in Christ in our weaknesses.
 So here are three concrete suggestions.
 And who am I to talk?
 You know these.